TEXAS DEPARTMENT OF LICENSING & REGULATION

 $46,728 – $52,500 annually

-The Prosecutor’s Legal Assistant is selected and responsible to the Legal Assistant Manager and supports a prosecuting attorney in the Prosecutor section, performing a variety of highly complex legal and administrative support duties designed to assist the attorney with caseload management.
+The Prosecutor’s Legal Assistant is selected and responsible to the Legal Assistant Manager and Legal Assistant Supervisor, and supports a prosecuting attorney in the Prosecutor section, performing a variety of highly complex legal and administrative support duties designed to assist the attorney with caseload management.
 The Prosecutor’s Legal Assistant is primarily responsible for reviewing and resolving complaints against licensees and other regulated persons and entities, extensive drafting of legal documents, scheduling hearings, preparing witnesses and organizing evidence for presentation in hearings, and disseminating general information regarding enforcement cases under multiple statutes.
 Work is performed under limited supervision with considerable latitude for the use of initiative and independent judgment concerning priorities, methods and procedures to accomplish assigned duties.

 The position is located at the North Campus 1106 Clayton Lane Austin, TX 78723.

-- Reviews investigative reports related to complaints to ascertain that all necessary evidence has been obtained, and makes recommendations to the prosecutor regarding resolution of enforcement cases.
+- Reviews investigative reports related to complaints to ascertain that all necessary evidence has been obtained and makes recommendations to the prosecutor regarding resolution of enforcement cases.